 You also have the ability to choose which key your painting is in.
 There are high key works, low key works and everything in between.
 High key means a work that was built using values at the upper end of the value scale.
 So, when looking at the Munsell value scale – anything from around number 5 – 10 could be considered high key.
 And anything from 5 – 1 could be considered to be ‘low key’.

 An example of a high key work is the following drawing by Edwin Dickinson.
-You will noticed that there are no very dark values.
+You will notice that there are no very dark values.
 Rather it is made up of lighter values up until the white of the page.

 An example of a low key work is this painting also by Edwin Dickinson.
 You will notice that most of the painting is comprised of darker values.
 Even the lightest values are not very light when compared to a high key work.